ThFeneuil/python-elmo/README.md

 ### Create a new simulation project

 What is a _simulation project_ ?
-It is a project to simulate the traces of _one_ binary program.
+It is a project to simulate the power traces of _one_ binary program.
 It includes
- - A Python class which enable to generate traces in Python;
+ - A Python class to manage the project;
  - The C program which will be compile to have the binary program for the analysis;
  - A linker script where the configuration of the simulated device are defined.